The new features we can expect in GTA V on PS5 and Xbox series X/S

 Since its release in 2013, Grand Theft Auto 5 has become one of the most successful media properties of all time.
 Part of that success comes is thanks to its many re-releases on next-generation hardware and the ongoing success of GTA Online.

-It was expected that Grand Theft Auto V would make its way over to the Playstation 5 and Xbox series X/S eventually, and now the game is just around the corner.
+It was expected that Grand Theft Auto V would make its way over to the Playstation 5 and Xbox series X/S eventually, and now the game is here.

 Originally released on the seventh generation of gaming consoles (Playstation 3 and Xbox 360) the title has seen a number of new ports as well as a host of downloadable content, most recently in December 2021 with the release of The Contract for GTA Online.

-Now new details on a Rockstar Blog post have elaborated on what the upcoming version of the game will entail, how to transfer old save files over to the new edition and how to access your GTA Online account.
+Now a Rockstar Blog post has elaborated on what the upcoming version of the game will entail, how to transfer old save files over to the new edition and how to access your GTA Online account.

-To find out more details about the upcoming re-release, keep reading below.
+To find out more details about the updated re-release, keep reading below.

 Read more: